SteveMan67/facebook-car-finder/README.md

 ## Testing for flavortown

-There are a lot of settings and a lot to set up.
-If you don't want to set all this up, I've included my database of cars.
-After that you can just run `search.py` and it should search the database.
-Do note that I searched for stickshift cars, so all the results will be stickshift.
-After that if you want to try to set up the scraper, go ahead.
-I've tried to make it as easy as possible.
+Just download the most recent build for whatever platform your on, then run setup.exe to set everything up.
+After that just run the scraper and then the search file.